-I have recently joined the University of Bristol to take up a new post, PGR Environment Development Manager in the Bristol Doctoral College, where I oversee the strategic development of the support for all postgraduate researchers.
+I am the PGR Environment Development Manager in the Bristol Doctoral College, where I oversee the strategic development of the support for all postgraduate researchers.
 I joined the University of Bristol in 2017 and work with a great team of people who are committed to helping postgraduate research students get the best out their time with us.

 I was previously employed for 13 years as a Researcher Development Manager at University of the West of England (UWE).
-This has given me a lot of time to build up my expertise in researcher development design and delivery.
+Therefore I’ve had a lot of time to build up my expertise in researcher development design and delivery.

-I also have previous history at UWE, completing my undergraduate degree there in 1997 before moving onto a PhD programme to develop a special type of sensor to measure the smelly substances that result in oral malodour (bad breath).
+I was also a student at UWE, completing my undergraduate degree there in 1997 before moving onto a PhD programme to develop a special type of sensor to measure the smelly substances that result in oral malodour (bad breath).
 This work contributed to the understanding of how microorganisms make bad smells in the mouth and although not life threatening, bad breath is something that affects lots of people at one time or another and is a source of great distress for some.

-I am actively involved in the wider researcher development community, as the South West and Wales regional representative for Vitae as well as being involved in many of their networking/learning events.
+I am actively involved in the wider researcher development community, in the South West and Wales region as well as being involved in many networking/learning events more widely.

 Above all, I love what I do, working with other researchers to help them realise what they can do is very satisfying, after all a ”lot” of what I do is really playing whilst learning!